NYC jury finds New York Times did not defame former Alaska Gov. Sarah Palin

 - Jed S. RakoffUnited States federal judge

-NEW YORK — The New York Times did not defame former Alaska Gov. Sarah Palin, a jury concluded Tuesday.
+NEW YORK — The New York Times’ mistake about former Alaska Gov. Sarah Palin in a 2017 editorial was no smear, a jury concluded Tuesday.

+The Manhattan Federal Court jury found that the Times was not liable for defamation of the 2008 Republican candidate for vice president.
+Palin, who wore jeans to the final day of the civil trial, sat between her attorneys while staring straight ahead with her hands in her lap as the verdict was read.

 The erroneous editorial was published in the wake of a mass shooting at a congressional baseball game in Alexandria, Virginia, in 2017 that left Rep. Steve Scalise, R-La., seriously wounded.
 The editorial argued that heated political rhetoric could lead to real-world violence and cited the 2011 mass shooting by Jared Loughner that left six dead and former Rep. Gabby Giffords, D-Ariz., badly injured.

-In a sentence quoted throughout the trial, the editorial said “the link to political incitement was clear” in the Giffords attack.
-It inaccurately reported that a map graphic circulated by Palin’s PAC showed crosshairs over Giffords and other Democrats.
+The editorial said “the link to political incitement was clear” in the Giffords attack and inaccurately reported that a map graphic circulated by Palin’s PAC showed crosshairs over Giffords and other Democrats.

-The trial revolved around the behind the scenes editing process that resulted in the error.
+The trial revolved around the behind-the-scenes editing process that resulted in the error, which was corrected after publication.
 Evidence showed that the Times’ top editorial board editor at the time, James Bennet, inserted the mistake.

+“This is my fault,” Bennet testified.
+“I mean, I wrote those sentences, and I’m not looking to shift the blame to anybody else.
+So, I just, like, for the record, I want to say that.”

-Rakoff said Bennet had engaged in “very unfortunate editorializing,” but that Palin had failed to prove he or his employer published it maliciously.
+Rakoff said Bennet had engaged in “very unfortunate editorializing,” but that Palin failed to prove he or his employer published the editorial maliciously

 ———